-If you have children that attend your regular Cell Group gatherings, you’ll need to think about how to handle childcare each week.
+If you have children that attend your regular Community Group gatherings, you’ll need to think about how to handle childcare each week.
 Be sensitive as you work with your co-leaders, as well as the parents of the children in your group.
 Before you make any final decision about how to incorporate children in your group this season, consider the following options.

 Children or No Children?

 Here are some common options when children participate with adults in the group:

 - Children remain present with adults for the entire meeting.

 - Children remain present with adults for part of the meeting, and then break into a separate group in a separate room.
 Children can develop their own small group, participate in an activity (such as a Veggie Tales video), or enjoy a supervised time of free play.

 - Children join the adults every other meeting, or once a month.
 Children and adults meet separately during the other weeks.

 - Children and adults meet separately for the entire meeting.